 Do you ever think, “who cares about anything that I have to say?”

-Every time you have a similar thought like that, you’re developing imposter syndrome.
-There are many ways imposter syndrome expresses itself in your mind:
+Every time you have a similar thought like that, you’re developing impostor syndrome.
+There are many ways impostor syndrome expresses itself in your mind:

 - “If I fail this, I will lose everything.”

 - “What if people call me out?”

 “I feel like a fake.
 I’m not the right person to talk about this.”

 After these type of thoughts, we often try to downplay the effects:

 - “No one cares anyway.”

 - “It’s a matter of luck, anyway.”